Parents' Weekend 2021 Saturday 2 October 2021

 1010 (10:10AM): For parents of Freshmen, DO NOT BE LATE for the Freshmen Promotion Ceremony in the respective Company Areas.
 During this ceremony your Cadet Recruit will drop the “Recruit” from their rank and receive their company letters which they will now wear on their collars vice shirt pockets.

 After the Promotion Ceremony (~1030), the barracks will close to allow the cadets to prepare for parade.
-As you make your way to the area where you intend to watch the parade, enjoy the Carillion Concert.
-As a reminder, the companies line up on the Parade Field from left to right left starting with the Band then alphabetically across the Parade Field.
+As you find your place to watch the parade, remember the companies line up on the Parade Field from left to right left starting with the Band then alphabetically across the Parade Field.

 1100 (11AM): The Dress Parade.
 There are several highlights to this parade which include the Freshmen Cadets joining the Corps and a Jeep Review of the Corps by General Walters, the Regimental Commander and the Regimental Commander's parents who represent all parents!
 Parade should be complete by 1145.